Anomaly-induced edge currents in hydrodynamics with parity anomaly: Preliminaries

 \section{Preliminaries}

 ~ In this section, we briefly review the parity anomaly and the associated anomalous hydrodynamics in the absence of the boundary (i.e., $\partial\Sigma = 0$) from the anomaly-matching viewpoint.
-It turns out that the discussion here is almost parallel to the nonanomalous hydrodynamics except for an anomalous contribution to the $\U(1)$ current as studied in Refs.~\cite{Chen:2013dca, Poovuttikul:2021mxx}.
+It turns out that the discussion here is almost parallel to the nonanomalous hydrodynamics except for an anomalous contribution to the $\U(1)$ current as studied in Refs.~\cite{Chen:2013dca, Poovuttikul:2021mxx}. \footnote{See also Ref.~\cite{Jensen:2011xb} for a general parity-violating hydrodynamics in $(2+1)$ dimensions.}